antenomy/nix-config-hub/README.md

 ### Structure
 The machines currently supported by this flake are:
-- `aelin` nix-darwin managed main macOS laptop used as daily driver
+- `aelin` nix-darwin managed main macOS laptop running on Apple Silicon used as daily driver
-- `dorian` NixOS running on main stationary computer with powerful AMD specs
+- `dorian` nixOS running on main stationary computer with AMD graphics and processor
 - `manon` nix WSL client for main stationary computer Windows dual boot
-- `lorcan` wyse thin client used for tunneling with Cloudflared, running automation scripts, wake on LAN, etc.
+- `lorcan` nixOS home server used for tunneling with Cloudflared, running automation scripts, wake on LAN, etc.
-- `elide` wyse thin client used for running homelab services like pihole, portainer, etc.
+- `elide` nixOS home server used for running homelab services like pihole, portainer, hosting, etc.
-- `lysandra` external macOS laptop not mainly managed by any nix software
+- `lysandra` external macOS laptop not mainly managed by any nix software, running on Apple Silicon

 ### Basic Setup
+---
 For more detailed guides pertaining to the repo check [Guides](./docs/GUIDES.md).

 ##### 1. Download